 Analyze the Corners for a Bug

-If you buy the glass directly from the manufacturer or contractor, you can see the carved sign without difficulty.
-If you find one on your sheet, you are likely to deal with tempered glass.
+Are you buying the glass directly from the manufacturer or contractor?
+You can see the carved sign without difficulty.
+So, if you find one on your sheet, you are likely to deal with tempered glass.
 If not, you can assume you got tricked and have an ordinary annealed glass instead.

 Imperfections Do Not Always Mean Fake